-On the 19th of October, I met with Dr. Lawson on a Zoom meeting at my request, as traveling to and from Unionville seemed not as important as the second appointment for injections that were to be done on the 21st of October.
-And, Dr. Lawson agreed.
+On the 19th of October, I met with the the chiropractor on a Zoom meeting at my request, as traveling to and from Unionville seemed not as important as the second appointment for injections that were to be done on the 21st of October.
+And, the chiropractor agreed.

 Especially given the recent growing numbers of those being diagnosed with COVID-19, at that point in time.
 We are BOTH better off limiting our need to meet unless an emergency.